iotaledger/iota-wiki/docs/get-started/glossary.md

 ## V

-- **Value Layer (IOTA 2.0):** The Value layer builds on the Communication layer.
-It works exclusively with payloads of type Value object.
-This layer has several tasks: Forming the ledger state, processing, validation and output of transactions, conflict detection, conflict resolution via FPC, forming a DAG from value objects, tip selection (on value object tips).
 - **Value Transactions:** Value transactions either withdraw tokens from an address or deposit them to an address.
 Nodes must verify these transactions to ensure that the sender actually owns the Shimmer tokens and that additional tokens are never generated.
 To do this, the following checks are performed: All Shimmer tokens withdrawn from an address are also deposited into one or more other addresses; the value of each transaction does not exceed the total global supply; signatures are valid.
 - **Version Number (IOTA 2.0):** Indicates the correct format of each type.